Are you among the 16% of Americans that sleeps on your stomach? Most sleep experts will tell you to try acclimating to

 What Can a Stomach Sleeper Do to Get Better Rest?

 If it doesn’t feel right (and to most it will not), then you’ll want to find a pillow that has a low profile so that it doesn’t elevate your head too high.
 Some pillow manufacturers have specially designed stomach sleeper pillows.
-Most of these are quite simply just thin pillows, but some others offer wild features like special arm tunnels.
+Most of these are quite simply thin pillows, but some others offer wild features like special arm tunnels.
 The unique designs should be judged with skepticism; try these before you buy if possible.

 What’s the Best Stomach Sleeper Pillow?